Kapott/kapott/README.md

 - think programming is puzzling.
 - think puzzling is fun.
 - am lead by my curiosity.
+- value "logically correct" reasoning - striving to avoid biases and testing assumptions.
 - have an automated plant watering system which calls me by my name every time my plants need water.
 Which lead me to replacing all my plants with cacti.
 - dream about exploring deep space.
 - think any non-holistic cyclical economic and social system on spaceship earth is madness.
 - am not opposed to capitalism, but we should investigate alternatives before Jeff Bezos downloads himself into an evil robot and takes over the world.
-- value "correct" thinking - striving to avoiding biases and testing assumptions.
 - have some "computer skills"; from writing my own firmware in C to setting up my own auto-scaling amazon web services / google cloud clone.
 You name it, I'm too lazy to do it.
 But I could.
 - run Linux, FreeBSD, Nix, Arch, Alpine and Macos, but am actually able to proficiently use Microsoft Windows.
 - was actually born 500 years into the future.
 No idea how I got here.